mr-ragman/ants-ai/README.md

-# PHPCrews AI
+#  Build Autonomous AI Teams

-**PHPCrewsAi** is an elegant PHP package for building multi-modal Agentic RAG and CAG applications with memory, tools, knowledge and reasoning.
+**Ants-Ai** is an elegant PHP package for building multi-modal, multi-Agent AI autonomous teams with memory, tools, knowledge, and reasoning capabilities.

-## WIP
+## Contribution

+Doors are open to new contributors!